Indie Memphis Black Filmmaker Residency for Screenwriting

-The residency is provided during the two month timeframe of September 17th to November 16th 2018.
+The residency is provided during the two month timeframe of September 16th to November 16th 2019.
 No exceptions will be made to the timeline.
 The residency will include artist participation in events during the Indie Memphis Film Festival the first week of November.

-Applications must be submitted by 11:59pm CST on April 4th, 2018.
+Applications must be submitted by 11:59pm CST on March 31, 2019.

 Housing in Midtown Memphis at a residence located near the Indie Memphis office

 $7,500 of unrestricted cash to assist for time off work, food, or directly towards the project

-- Travel accommodations to and from Memphis, TN.
+Travel accommodations to and from Memphis, TN.